A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Methodology

-As shown in \Cref{eq:def_mask}, our goal of estimating the attention mask $\bm{M}$ is to select the top-$k$ largest elements of each pre-trained attention score $S$ row.
-However, we cannot compute all $T$ attention scores for each query because that would require $O(T^2)$ time.
-Therefore, we need an efficient mask estimation method that can approximately select the top $k$ attention scores in sub-quadratic time.
-To this end, we use a greedy binary tree search algorithm, as illustrated in \Cref{fig:mask_estimation}.
+As shown in \Cref{eq:def_mask}, our goal is to select the top-$k$ largest elements of each row of pre-trained attention score $S$ without computing the entire matrix.
+To this end, we use a greedy binary tree search algorithm, as illustrated in the left side of \Cref{fig:concept}.
+The complete algorithm for mask estimation is presented in \Cref{alg:mask_estimation}.